What is Socket.io?

 Socket.io

-• Server Costs: Users must consider the costs associated with the server infrastructure needed to host the Socket.io application.
+- Server Costs: Users must consider the costs associated with the server infrastructure needed to host the Socket.io application.
+These costs can include server rental, maintenance, and scaling expenses.

 Firebase

-• Free Tier: Firebase offers a generous free tier suitable for small applications.
+- Free Tier: Firebase offers a generous free tier suitable for small applications.
+This tier provides a limited amount of storage, data transfer, and authentication usage.

-• Pay-as-You-Go: For larger applications, Firebase's pricing model scales with usage, which can become costly but is manageable with efficient usage.
+- Pay-as-You-Go: For larger applications, Firebase's pricing model scales with usage, which can become costly but is manageable with efficient usage and optimization.
+You pay only for the resources you consume, such as storage, data transfer, and authentication requests.

 Security and Data Management of Socket.io & Firebase